Aigachu/Lavenza/templates/installation/README.md

 - `/talents` - Folder to house custom talents you may want to develop for the bot (or obtain from others!).
 This is mostly for advanced OOP stuff, so don't worry about it for now.

 ### Configuring a Bot
-Provisioning Lavenza should have taken you through the interactive process of setting up a bot.
+Installing Lavenza should have taken you through the process of setting up a bot.
 Below we'll explain what exactly happens here.

-For every bot you have, a dedicated folder will be created for each bot in the `/bots` folder.
+For every bot you have, a dedicated folder will be created for them in the `/bots` folder.
 Say you have a bot named `emma`, then all of emma's configurations will be located at `/bots/emma`, relative to Lavenza's installation path.

 Each file in here is important!
 Let's go through them: